francesca1606/Challenge1/README.md

 - in LDFLAGS, substitute -L../pacs-examples/Examples/lib with the path to your libraries' directory in order to allow the linking phase
 > LDFLAGS ?= -Lpath/to/libmuparserx.a         ??è quella giusta????????
-After having done these steps, simply run make in the terminal
+After having done these steps, simply run make in the terminal If you want to remove the object file and the executable, run make clean

 -----------------